Skip to main content

 Add new class library for language resources.

-Add resource file - Resources (.resx)
+Add resource file - Resources (.resx).

 Use subdirectories, mimicking your solution projects.

-When new resx file is added, change .csproj file manually (ResXFileCodeGenerator => PublicResXFileCodeGenerator).
+When a new .resx file is added, change the .csproj file manually (ResXFileCodeGenerator => PublicResXFileCodeGenerator).

 <ItemGroup>